gkjohnson/three-gpu-pathtracer/README.md

 Set of functions for performing material scatter and PDF sampling.
 See the [implementation](https://github.com/gkjohnson/three-gpu-pathtracer/blob/main/src/shader/shaderMaterialSampling.js) for full list of functions.

+**shaderLightSampling**

+Set of functions for performing light sampling.
+See the [implementation](https://github.com/gkjohnson/three-gpu-pathtracer/blob/main/src/shader/shaderLightSampling.js) for full list of functions.

 **shaderStructs**

-Material struct definition for use with uniforms.
+Material and light struct definition for use with uniforms.
 See the [implementation](https://github.com/gkjohnson/three-gpu-pathtracer/blob/main/src/shader/shaderStructs.js) for full list of functions.

 **shaderUtils**

-Set of randomness and other light transmport utilities for use in a shader.
+Set of randomness and other light transport utilities for use in a shader.
 See the [implementation](https://github.com/gkjohnson/three-gpu-pathtracer/blob/main/src/shader/shaderUtils.js) for full list of functions.

 # Gotchas